reflectoring/reflectoring.github.io/content/blog/2024/2024-06-05-aws-s3-presigned-urls.md

 We also make use of our custom `AwsS3BucketProperties` class to reference the S3 bucket name and the Presigned URL validity duration defined in our `application.yaml` file.

+It's important to ensure that the **controller API endpoints that'll consumes the service class we've created, should be secured and preferably rate limited**.
+Before our application generates a Presigned URL, the requesting user's identity and authority should be validated to prevent unauthorized access.

 ## Required IAM Permissions

 To have our service layer generate Presigned URLs correctly, the IAM user whose security credentials we have configured must have the necessary permissions of `s3:GetObject` and `s3:PutObject`.